GalSim-developers/GalSim-Euclid-Like/README.md

 ```
 euclidlike_download_psf
 ```
-in the terminal after instalation of `GalSim-Euclidlike`.
+in the terminal after installation of `GalSim-Euclidlike`.
 To install in an alternative directory to the default, use the `--dir` argument.

 ## Getting started